Matthew 12:7

 and the rich man.
 The parable

-was a rich man who was dressed in purple and fine linen and lived in luxury
+“There was a rich man who was dressed in purple and fine

-his sores.22 “The
+came and licked his sores.22 “The

 time came when the beggar died and the angels carried him to Abraham’s